derrekchow/B2TD/README.md

 To expand the program functionality, please contact b2td@derrekchow.com

 ## Credits
-B2TD was created by [Derrek Chow](https://derrekchow.com/) in Summer 2022.
+B2TD was created by [Derrek Chow](https://derrekchow.com/), a visiting researcher at the [ATLAS Institute](https://www.colorado.edu/atlas/) in Summer 2022.